Privacy Act Systems - DOL/OASAM-22

 CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM:

-Individuals, classes of individuals, or representatives designated to act on behave of individuals filing complaints against recipients of DOL financial assistance, DOL conducted programs, or State or local governments that exercise responsibilities, regulate, or administer services, programs, or activities in all programs, services, and regulatory activities relating to labor and the workforce alleging discrimination on the basis of race, color, national origin, age, disability, sex, religion, citizenship, political affiliation or belief, citizenship, participation in a Workforce Investment Act (WIA) Title-I program or activity, and/or any basis covered by Executive Order 13160, or retaliation for having filed a discrimination complaint, furnishing information, or assisting or participating in any manner in an investigation, hearing or any other activity related to the administration of Federal law requiring equal opportunity.
+Individuals, classes of individuals, or representatives designated to act on behalf of individuals, who file complaints against recipients of Department financial assistance, Department conducted programs, or State or local governments that exercise responsibilities, regulate, or administer services, programs, or activities in programs, services, and regulatory activities relating to labor and the workforce in order to enforce Federal law requiring nondiscrimination and equal opportunity.

 CATEGORIES OF RECORDS IN THE SYSTEM:

-Complainants' statements of alleged discrimination, respondents' statements, witnesses' statements, names and addresses of complainants and respondents, personal, employment or program participation information, medical records, conciliation and settlement agreements, related correspondence, initial and final determinations, other records related to investigations of discrimination complaints.
+Complainantsí statements of alleged discrimination; respondentsí statements; witnessesí statements; names and addresses of complainants and respondents; personal, employment, or program participation information; medical records; conciliation and settlement agreements; related correspondence; initial and final determinations; other records related to investigations of discrimination complaints.

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM:

-To maintain records on individuals who have filed a complaint with, or to investigate and resolve discrimination complaints filed with the Department of Labor against (1) recipients of financial assistance from the Department, (2) Department of Labor conducted programs or activities and (3) components of State and local governments that exercise responsibilities, regulate, or administer services, programs, or activities in all programs, services, and regulatory activities relating to labor and the workforce.
+These records are used to process, investigate and resolve discrimination complaints filed with the Department against (a) recipients of financial assistance from the Department, and in certain circumstances, from other federal departments and agencies; (b) Department conducted programs or activities; and (c) components of State and local governments that exercise responsibilities, regulate, or administer services, programs, or activities in all programs, services, and regulatory activities relating to labor and the workforce.

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES:

-To organizations which are recipients of Federal financial assistance and against whom complaints in an administrative or judicial proceeding are filed to the extent necessary to effectively represent themselves, provided that the privacy of persons not a party to the dispute is protected.
+- To organizations (and their employees) which are recipients of Federal financial assistance and against whom complaints in an administrative or judicial proceeding are filed to the extent necessary to effectively represent themselves, provided that the privacy of persons not a party to the dispute is protected.

-To the Equal Employment Opportunity Commission, the Department of Justice, the Department of Health and Human Services, and other Federal entities having responsibility for processing and resolving complaints, coordinating civil rights activities and/or preparing reports to Congress under authorities indicated in this particular notice.
+- To the Equal Employment Opportunity Commission, the Department of Justice, the Department of Health and Human Services, and other Federal entities having responsibility for coordinating civil rights activities and/or preparing reports to Congress under authorities indicated in this particular notice.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM:

-These records are retrieved by various combinations of office case numbers, complainant's name, fiscal year, current status of complaint, state, basis code, and program code.
+These records are retrieved by various combinations of office case numbers, complainantís name, fiscal year, current status of complaint, State, basis code, and program code.

 RETENTION AND DISPOSAL: